 Payroll Direct Deposit.
 You may be able to make automatic recurring contributions to your Account through payroll direct deposit if your employer offers such a service.
 Please check with your employer for more information and to see whether you are eligible to contribute to the Plan through payroll direct deposit.
 If eligible, you may submit your payroll direct deposit instructions online at www.ScholarShare529.com or by completing the appropriate Plan form and mailing it to the Plan.
-Once the payroll direct deposit has been established online, or the payroll direct deposit form has been received and accepted by the Plan and an account has been opened, you will need to provide direct deposit instructions, provided by the Plan, through your employer's self-service payroll portal or notify your employer to establish the automatic payroll direct deposit.
+Once the payroll direct deposit form has been received and accepted by the Plan and an account has been opened, you will need to provide direct deposit instructions, provided by the Plan, through your employer's self-service payroll portal or notify your employer to establish the automatic payroll direct deposit.
 You can change or stop such direct deposits directly through your self-service payroll portal or by contacting your employer.